tofetpuzo/LAMP/project/project1.md

 After setting up ec2 instance, the dashboard was similar to the figure below:
  ![instance](./images/instance.png)

- The next step before installing LAMP is to ensure my local machine and remote server communicate successfully, I had to download the keypair usually attached to the instance of ec2, This allows for easy communication between my local machine and the remote server.
+ The next step before installing LAMP is to ensure my local machine and the remote server communicate successfully, I had to download the keypair usually attached to the instance of ec2, This allows for easy communication between my local machine and the remote server.
 This was done using the terminal, the code required is usually in the SSH Client section in the dashboard.